 The project will reinvigorate a service lane to provide a more useable shared space through greening, lighting and public art.
 The outcomes are safer and accessible lane to encourage walking and activation, increased footfall to deter vandalism and anti-social behaviours, and encouraging cafes to open out onto the lane and activate with kerbside dining.

-The Suburban Revitalisation program is providing $275,000 in funding for the project and it's anticipated to be completed in mid-2022.
+The Suburban Revitalisation program is providing $275,000 in funding for the project and it's anticipated to be completed late 2022.

 The program will promote a positive image and stimulate economic activity in Frankston city centre through streetscape improvements, placemaking activities, and local business and community participation.
 The project will include façade improvement grants, laneway activations, placemaking events, kerbside dining improvement grants and shop activation grants.

-The Suburban Revitalisation program is providing $175,000 in funding for the project and it's anticipated to be completed in mid-2022.
+The Suburban Revitalisation program provided $175,000 in funding for the project and it was completed in June 2022.

 The project will expand footpaths and repurpose road space to accommodate additional outdoor dining.
 The project aims to increase pedestrian traffic and improve street presence for local businesses.
 Six key locations have been identified for the initial parklet installations.